DFE-Digital/architecture/principles/business-architecture-principles.md

 ## 4. The ultimate aim of business architecture is to increase organisational value

 Focus on identifying, creating, and optimising value.
-Prioritise activities that generate measurable outcomes or improvements for the DfE, rather than engaging in projects with unclear or marginal value.
+Prioritise activities that generate measurable outcomes or improvements for the DfE, rather than engaging in projects with unclear or marginal value

 **Rationale**

-*	The DfE muse demonstrate value for money
+*	The DfE, as a public body and  must demonstrate value for money
 *

 **Implications**